Etali Safari Lodge

 We had some fabulous sighting on our game drives, we saw the Big 5 during our 3 days at the lodge.
 It was great seeing the elusive leopard at last which our tracker spotted.
 The leopard was up a dead Leadwood tree with an impala kill…lighting was not great but a lovely sighting none the less.

-Thank you so much to Koos, Susan, Angie and your amazing team.
+Thank you so much to the Etali team for an amazing time.

 For more information or to make your booking, please click here